 - Assessing your organisation’s conflict of interest risk

-- Implementing the model conflict of interest policy
+- Implementing and evaluating your conflict of interest policy and processes

 The model policy is based on three core principles for the management of conflict of interest:

 - Acting in the public interest

 - Being accountable for your actions and decisions